WatchTheGap/Shopular/README.md

 binding between user input via form and displayed tabular data.
 Moving all error and validation to Angular instead of the browser defaults.

+Week 7 Day 3 Homework

+Replacing data stored in an array within the inventory controller with user input stored in and retrieved from local storage.
+Adding login form and login message to header.

 *HOW DO I RUN THE PROJECT IN A BROWSER???*